 You might be wondering at this stage why I am talking about business in China, as you might not think in your wildest dreams that you would end up doing business in China.
 But your thinking will start changing after some time in China.
 That is because China offers business opportunities in small niche operations; after all, the country is developing very fast, and there are many niches for business startups, especially in the second and third tier cities in the hinterland.
 There are many stories of young Westerners who moved to China to teach English, and then end up running their own business a few years down the line.

 China is not monolithic, it is a large and varied country and some of the observations I make here are, by nature, generalizations that do not always apply.
 It is also a fast-evolving country, politically and culturally with many contrasts between between the traditional and the modern.
-Many young people in the big cities have a westernized tint, but they also know how to deal in traditional ways, and hence they are able to avoid friction in any social situation.
+Many young people in big cities have a westernized perspective, but most also know how to deal in the traditional ways, and they are consequently able to avoid friction in most any social situation.
 You should strive to learn enough to do the same.
-To start with, free yourself of any analytical structures you have got used to at home; avoid hasty assumptions and judgments, which often turn to be partly wrong or which miss the point.
-The key is to have an open mind.
-After all, you are in a foreign country to learn something you do not know.
+To start with, try to free yourself of the modes of thinking that you may have become accustomed to back home; avoid hasty assumptions and judgments, which could often turn to be partly misguided in China.
+The key is to always have an open mind.
+After all, you are likely in a foreign country to learn something that you do not already know.